topasmc/topas-docs/parameters/scoring/misc.rst

     d:Sc/MyScorer/EBinMin = 0.
 MeV # defaults to zero
     d:Sc/MyScorer/EBinMax = 100.
 MeV # must be specified if EBins is greater than 1

-The output will include three extra bins, one for underflow (energy < ``EBinMin``), one for overflow (energy > ``EBinMax``) and one for the case where there is no incident track (the primary particle was created already inside the scoring component, so it was never incident upon the scoring component).

 Note that there are several options for what me mean here by "particle energy."

 From our proton therapy dose calculation roots, the energy binning that we do by default is based not on the energy of the final particle at hit deposition time but instead on the incident particle energy.